 DateTime value in UTC time.

 •If the application has to display the return value, it implicitly converts it to text, thereby allowing the display format to change depending on your culture code.
-See Available Languages and Cultures for a list of the culture codes used by Service Manager.
+See Available Languages and Cultures for a list of the culture codes used by Neurons for ITSM.

-•In this release of Service Manager, there is a known issue, where if the time zone offset between the current date and time and the DateTime value returned by the function is different, the return value is off by one hour.
+•In this release of Neurons for ITSM, there is a known issue, where if the time zone offset between the current date and time and the DateTime value returned by the function is different, the return value is off by one hour.
 This happens when the current date is before daylight savings time and the DateTime value that is returned is after daylight savings time, or vice versa.

 If today is August 10, 2014 and your time zone is Pacific time (which is UTC-7 during daylight savings time but UTC-8 during standard time), this function returns January 1, 2014 at 07:00:00 AM UTC.
 However, because of the bug mentioned above, because the current date and the return date are in different time zone offsets, it should return January 1, 2014 8:00:00 AM UTC.